ShaneCurcuru/mutualaidarlington.org/_pages/setup.md

   nav: adminnav
 ---

 Key technical tips on organizing tools to use for volunteering in your local community.
 We also have resources on the non-technical side: [finding volunteers and organizing the human side of the work](/local).
+Read on for some organizational and [technical tips](#key-technical-tips).

 ## What Are Your Site's Goals?